chef/chef-web-docs/content/saas/sso.md

 1. Create an Application in Azure.

-    * Go azure AD portal ([https://portal.azure.com]) and login into it.
+    * Go Azure AD portal ([https://portal.azure.com]) and log in to it.

-    * Under Enterprise applications, Select New application and then select Create your application to create a new application.
+    * Under Enterprise applications, Select New Application and then select Create your application to create a new application.

     * Provide a name for the application.

-    * Select Non-Gallery Application option.
+    * Select the Non-Gallery Application option.

-    * After creating it, click on single sign-on and select SAML.
+    * After creating it, select single sign-on and select SAML.

     IMAGE